 A Johns Hopkins study from April 2014 published in Pediatrics, showed boys born to mothers who used SSRIs during pregnancy were three times more likely to be autistic.

 Zoloft and Pregnancy

 Patients with kidney disease or liver disease, or who suffer from seizures, mania or suicidal thoughts, should speak to their doctor before using Zoloft.
+Patients who are allergic to ingredients in Zoloft should not take it.
 In addition, Zoloft can cause interactions with other drugs or supplements.

 - Nausea or vomiting